Safety in Nigeria

-Many Western governments, including the US and the UK, say no, to a large extent.
-Both the US Department of State and the British Foreign and Commonwealth Office have issued warnings to their citizens to avoid all but essential travel to certain parts of the country due to safety concerns, particularly in Nigeria's northern states due to sectarian violence, and in the southern oil-producing states due to the activities of rebel groups.
+Many Western governments, including the US and the UK, have issued warnings to their citizens to avoid all but essential travel to certain parts of Nigeria due to safety concerns, particularly in the northern states due to sectarian violence, and in the southern oil-producing states due to the activities of rebel groups.

-Furthermore, reports by the aforementioned bodies claim that both violent and petty crime rates remain high throughout the country.
-Assault, burglary, mugging, carjacking and home invasion exist as serious threats everywhere, and many an expat has reported being a victim of such crimes.
+Both violent and petty crime rates remain high throughout the country.
+Assault, burglary, mugging, carjacking and home invasion exist as serious threats everywhere, and many expats have reported being a victim of such crimes.

-- Note that the majority of armed attacks in Nigerian urban centres happen after 10pm.
-Thus, carefully consider your need to travel after dark, and if you do indulge in the nation’s vibrant nightlife, keep alert at all times and try your best to keep to well-lit city centre areas.
+Note that most armed attacks in Nigerian urban centres happen after 10pm.
+Thus, expats should carefully consider their need to travel after dark, and if they do indulge in the vibrant nightlife, they should stay alert at all times and keep to well-lit city centre areas.

 No discussion of safety in Nigeria would be complete without mention of the ever-popular 419 scam, the section of the Nigerian penal code that relates to financial fraud.
 These scams, often involving an email by someone claiming to be a relative or in great distress, and begging for a deposit into their bank account, commonly originate from Nigeria and its neighbouring countries.

-Needless to say, this is only one of the many faces of financial fraud in Nigeria, and though the banking system has become more secure over the course of the past few years, expats must still be vigilant when it comes to checking bank and credit card balances.
-Never let your credit card out of your sight, and always try your best to confirm the reliability of those whom you are paying.
+Needless to say, this is only one of the many faces of financial fraud in Nigeria, and though the banking system has become more secure over the past few years, expats must still be vigilant when it comes to checking bank and credit card balances.

-There is a threat of terrorism in Nigeria, and expats working in the oil industry in the Niger Delta region, in particular, should realise the implication of their employment choice.
-Since January 2009, over 100 foreign nationals related to this industry have been kidnapped by local groups interested in using these expats as leverage in negotiation with the oil barons.
+There is a threat of terrorism in Nigeria, and expats working in the oil industry in the Niger Delta region, in particular, should realise the implications of their employment choice.

 The Movement for the Emancipation of the Niger Delta (MEND) remains the greatest threat in this region.
-MEND aims to assume control of Nigeria’s energy resources in the Niger Delta and has carried out a number of attacks against oil installations in the region and, in recent years, has even claimed responsibility for two car-bomb attacks in Abuja during Nigeria’s Independence Day celebrations in 2010.
-As a result, many foreign oil companies have instated “essential-travel only” policies for their employees, forbidding movement throughout certain Niger Delta states, namely Akwa Ibom, Bayelsa, Delta and Rivers.
+MEND aims to assume control of Nigeria’s energy resources in the Niger Delta and has carried out a number of attacks against oil installations in the region.
+As a result, many foreign oil companies have instated “essential travel only” policies for their employees, forbidding movement throughout certain Niger Delta states, namely Akwa Ibom, Bayelsa, Delta and Rivers.

 Sectarian violence continues in Nigeria’s northern states and related terrorist attacks have been carried out, particularly against churches and mosques in the region.
-For this reason, many governments advice their nationals against all travel to the northern states of Borno, Yobe, Adamawa, Gombe and Bauchi, and against non-essential travel to other states in the region.
+For this reason, many governments advise their nationals against all travel to the northern states of Borno, Yobe, Adamawa, Gombe and Bauchi, and against non-essential travel to other states in the region.
 The main terrorist threat in northern Nigeria stems from Boko Haram, an Islamist extremist group which aspires to establish Islamic law in Nigeria.
-The group has also carried out a number of attacks in Abuja; most notably, a suicide bomb that exploded at the UN headquarters in August 2011 which left 23 people dead and over 80 wounded.
-There is a high risk of further attacks against international bodies and Western targets, and expats should be vigilant at all times, particularly in the vicinity of places of worship and government and military installations.
+There is a high risk of attacks against international bodies and Western targets, and expats should be vigilant at all times, particularly in the vicinity of places of worship and government and military installations.

 Road safety in Nigeria

 In general, road conditions and dense traffic make driving around cities a stressful and hazardous experience.
-Most expats hire a driver, the cost of which can be negotiated as part of one’s package.
-When arriving at the airport, be sure to be met by someone you know, and avoid taking a taxi unless prearranged through a reputable provider.
+Most expats hire a driver, the cost of which can be negotiated as part of one’s employment package.
+When arriving at the airport, expats should be sure to be met by someone they know, and avoid taking a taxi unless prearranged through a reputable provider.